mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirror.md

 > Could not fetch specs from https://rubygems.org/

-The changes can be made at multiple level: via the `bundle` command line, in the `gem` sources, and the `Gemfile`:
+The changes can be made at multiple levels: via the `bundle` command line, in the `gem` sources, and the `Gemfile`:

 In the bundler, replace all the calls to <https://rubygems.org> to a mirror, such as <https://mirrors.aliyun.com/rubygems/>